Severson-Group/AMDC-Firmware/ip_repo/amdc_eddy_current_sensor_1.0/README.md

 # AMDC IP: `amdc_eddy_current_sensor_1.0`

-This IP core is a driver for the digital interface of the eddy current sensor used for levitation control in the CRAMB.
-The IP is designed as the SPI master to the dual [AD4011](https://www.analog.com/media/en/technical-documentation/data-sheets/AD4003-4007-4011.pdf) ADCs that are integrated into the eddy current sensor.
+This IP core is a driver for the digital interface of the Kaman eddy current sensor `KD-5690-FE`.
+The IP is designed as the SPI master to the dual [AD4011](https://www.analog.com/media/en/technical-documentation/data-sheets/AD4003-4007-4011.pdf) ADCs that are integrated into the eddy current sensor electronics box.

 ## Features

-- Configurable sample rate synced to AMDC PWM Carrier
+- Sample rate synced to AMDC PWM carrier
+- Sample on PWM carrier high, low, or both
-- 500 kHz - 10 MHz SPI clock
+- 500 kHz to 5 MHz SPI clock
+- Configurable bit sampling delay to account for signal propagation through glitch filters
-- 3-Wire operation
+- 3-wire operation

+The Kaman sensor electronics box has configured its internal ADC for 3-wire operation, `CS mode`, and turbo mode is NOT enabled.

-More details specific to the ADC timing requirements can be found in the [datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD4003-4007-4011.pdf)
+Details specific to the ADC timing requirements can be found in the [datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD4003-4007-4011.pdf).

 ## IP Interface

 The IP is accessed via the AXI4-Lite register-based interface from the DSP.
-This interface retrieves X and Y positional data from the eddy current sensor through control of its integrated ADCs
+This interface retrieves X and Y positional data from the eddy current sensor through control of its integrated ADCs.

 ## Register Map